CodePath-Spring-2021/Notecook/README.md

 **Optional Nice-to-have Stories**

 - [ ] User can load more recipes once he or she reaches the bottom of the feed using infinite scrolling
-- [ ] Translate a list of ingredients or a recipe in another language
 - [ ] Provide a list of possible ingredient substitutions
 - [ ] User can favorite recipes and view them later
-- [ ] Settings (Notifications, General, Accessibility, Display)

 ### 2. Screen Archetypes